CDCgov/phdi/tutorials/geospatial-tutorial.md

 ## Common Uses
 Listed below are several example use cases for employing the geospatial module.

-### Geocode Address In A String
+### Geocode Address in a String
-Suppose a data element has an address field in which the entire address occurs in a string, e.g.
+Suppose a data element has an address field in which the entire address occurs in a string, e.g.,

 ```python
 location = "5905 Wilshire Blvd Los Angeles CA 90036"